nachocaru/xaprb.com/content/blog/2013-09-27-it-happened-again.md

 categories:
   - SQL
 ---
-Oracle released a bunch of MySQL stuff they&#8217;ve been working on since the last huge release, and my blog reader filled up with a few dozen [posts][1] [I&#8217;m][2] [gonna][3] [have][4] to read through so I don&#8217;t feel ignorant.
+Oracle released a bunch of MySQL stuff they've been working on since the last huge release, and my blog reader filled up with a few dozen [posts][1] [I'm][2] [gonna][3] [have][4] to read through so I don't feel ignorant.
 Dear MySQL Engineering Team, could you take pity on me and release these gradually over the course of a month or so next time?
-Especially since Google discontinued Reader, and I&#8217;m using Feedly now, and it has a bug that I [can&#8217;t figure out how to report][5], which result in articles being marked as read when I scroll, which makes me feel super-paranoid-insecure that I&#8217;m gonna miss an article that I scrolled over without having read yet.
+Especially since Google discontinued Reader, and I'm using Feedly now, and it has a bug that I [can't figure out how to report][5], which result in articles being marked as read when I scroll, which makes me feel super-paranoid-insecure that I'm gonna miss an article that I scrolled over without having read yet.
 Woe is me?
 And to make it worse, or better, Mark Callaghan wrote a [bunch][6] of blog posts about his performance tests of the new MySQL DMR release.
 More to read, alas, hooray.
-So, dear MySQL Engineering Team, if you can&#8217;t release things gradually, would you please publish a summary blog post or article?
-With blue links that turn purple when I&#8217;ve visited them?
+So, dear MySQL Engineering Team, if you can't release things gradually, would you please publish a summary blog post or article?
+With blue links that turn purple when I've visited them?
 Maybe I missed it &#8212; or scrolled past it.
 With chocolate and beer,
 Baron